Aalto-Electric-Drives/motulator/docs/source/model/machines.rst

 Synchronous Machine
 -------------------

-A synchronous machine models is are provided in the package :mod:`motulator.model.sm`.
+Synchronous machine models are provided in the package :mod:`motulator.model`.
 The models can be parametrized to represent permanent-magnet synchronous machines (PMSMs) and synchronous reluctance machines (SyRMs).

 .. figure:: figs/sm_block_rot.svg
    :width: 100%